 Box office revenue in North America

-Film industry uses box office revenue, or, the amount of money generated through movie ticket sales, to measure the commercial success of the films it produces.
+The film industry uses box office revenue, or, the amount of money generated through movie ticket sales, to measure the commercial success of the films it produces.
 Ticket sales also account for a sizable portion of the film industry’s total revenues.
-The North American film industry is the most profitable in the world, with filmed entertainment revenues reaching 33.81 billion US dollars in 2012.
-That year, box office revenue in North America reached 10.84 billion U.S. dollars, or 32 percent of total filmed entertainment revenues.
-Almost 1.3 billion tickets were sold at the North American box office in 2012.
-The average ticket price was 7.94 dollars, and American consumers spent 39.66 US dollars per person at the box office that year.
+Almost 1.32 billion tickets were sold at the North American box office in 2016.
+The average ticket price was 8.65 dollars, marking an increase of over one dollar since 2009.